Blaine Lake Gospel Chapel – Blaine Lake, SK

 9 cm of textual records and 5 photographs

 The church went through several name changes.
 At first it was a Mennonite Brethren Church at Petrofka.
-It became the Baptist Mennonite Union Church of Blaine Lake when the two congregations worshipped together.
-When the Baptists moved away the name again became the Blaine Lake Mennonite Brethren Church.
-Then in 1967 to encourage attendance by people of all denominations the name was changed to Blaine Lake Gospel Chapel.
-Also in 1967 the church was accepted into the Saskatchewan conference with a membership of 11.
-In 1997 church membership was 14.
+It became the Baptist Mennonite Union Church of Blaine Lake when the two congregations worshiped together.
+When the Baptists moved away, the name again became the Blaine Lake Mennonite Brethren Church.
+Then in 1967, to encourage attendance by people of all denominations, the name was changed to Blaine Lake Gospel Chapel.
+Also in 1967, the church was accepted into the Saskatchewan conference with a membership of 11.

 The language of worship is English.
 The transition from Russian occurred in the 1950s.

 This fonds consists of historical notes about the Blaine Lake Gospel Chapel, several photographs of the church and manse, 2 ledgers containing membership records and minutes of the Petrofka church (1918–1940), 2 files of minutes covering 1965–1997, an essay about the conflict between Russian Baptists and Mennonite Brethren in the 1950s, an article about Mennonite Brethren ministry to Russian and Jewish people, minutes and financial records from the Ladies Mission Circle and the Christian Literature Helpers groups, and correspondence from missionaries and mission agencies to the Ladies Mission Circle.

 File 1 came from the Bethany Bible School archives while file 2 was already at CMBS.
 Files 3–6 came from Blaine Lake Gospel Chapel in October 1998 via moderator Arnold Stobbe (Acc.
 No. 1998–053).
 Files 9-12 came from the Saskatchewan Mennonite Brethren Conference in 2009 via Doug Heidebrecht (Acc.
 No. 2009-42).